How to take your Bucket List to the next level

 You can do this a couple of different ways:

-- You could build your entire lifetime Bucket List and work backwards to figure out what is feasible to accomplish in the next ten years.
+- You could build your entire lifetime Bucket List and work backward to figure out what is feasible to accomplish in the next ten years.

 - Lastly, you can base it off your own age, fitness, and health.